EarlVadim/ex-ui/README.md

 ![](https://img.shields.io/github/v/release/EarlVadim/ex-ui.svg)
 [![Downloads](https://img.shields.io/github/downloads/EarlVadim/ex-ui/total.svg)](https://img.shields.io/github/downloads/EarlVadim/ex-ui/total.svg)

+Be sure to look at the settings in [WIKI](https://github.com/EarlVadim/ex-ui/wiki)

 > **Disclaimer: This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment**

 > **This project is a compilation of forks of two projects by